LoginRadius/docs/content/guide/customize-auth-page/index.md

 ### Body

 Click the **Body** section to expand its customization options.
-You can manage your Auth Page (IDX)'s body attributes, such as font family, text color and background color here:
+You can manage your Auth Page (IDX)'s body attributes, such as font family, text color, and background color here:

   ![alt_text](images/customize-body.png "image_tooltip")